SysKitTeam/docs-point/reporting/cleanup-and-health-reports.md

    * When clicked, the User Details page of the selected user is opened.
 * **Site**; the name of the workspace where said user is a member.
    * When clicked, the page will be redirected to the Site Details screen of the selected workspace.
-* **Status**; defines whether the user was deleted or disabled in Azure Active Directory.
+* **Status**; defines whether the user was deleted or disabled in Entra ID.
 * **Department**; shows which department in the company the Orphaned User operated in.
-  * Only if that data is available from Azure Active Directory.
+  * Only if that data is available from Entra ID.
 * **Manager**; shows the manager of the orphaned user.

 For more details, there are also additional columns available in the column chooser: